Struggling to turn leads into paying customers?

 Maybe they didn’t buy right away because they had to think about it.
 Are you reminding them that they need to make a decision?

 For the most part, the extent to which you successfully turn a lead into a purchasing customer depends on how well you follow up with the lead.
 In other words, the big obstacle that stands between converting a prospect into a buyer is the task of following up.

 Studies show that approximately 40-50% of leads are not followed up!
-That’s a huge wasted opportunity, not to mention that many of those lost leads (if not most) will likely end up buying from a competitor.
+That’s a huge wasted opportunity, not to mention that many of those lost leads will likely end up buying from a competitor.

 Here are some follow-up best practices that you can implement right now:

 - Use your CRM system to check and follow up with all your leads.